Restoring Cultured Marble

 One of the big problems with cultured marble is stains that have built up over time.
-These stains can be easily removed with a few simple steps.
+These stains can be easily removed with these simple steps.

-- Soak a soft cloth in peroxide, apply it to the stain and let it sit overnight.
-The peroxide will working on the base of the stain making it more soluble.
+Soak a soft cloth in peroxide, apply it to the stain and let it sit overnight.
+The peroxide will work on the base of the stain making it more soluble.

-- Wipe off in morning and rinse it off with a mop or a clean cloth.
+Wipe off in the morning and rinse it off with a mop or a clean cloth.

-- If the stain is not gone use a solution of ammonia, vinegar, baking soda and water.
-Mix ½ gallon of hot water with ½ cup ammonia, ¼ cup of baking soda and vinegar and wash the area with a sponge for 5 minutes.
+If the stain is not gone use a solution of ammonia, vinegar, baking soda, and water.
+Mix ½ gallon of hot water with ½ cup ammonia, ¼ cup of baking soda, and vinegar.
+Wash the area with a sponge for 5 minutes.
 Rinse with clean water.

 To restore the shine to the cultured marble countertop you will first have to scruff it up a little bit.

-- Apply compound.
-If the compound is a liquid apply directly to the surface.
+Apply compound.
+If the compound is a liquid applied directly to the surface.
 If in bar form, apply to the buffing pad, or cloth.

 Begin rubbing until scratches are gone.
 Using the buffer, or the cloth, begin rubbing out the scratches.
 The compound will grind down the ridges, and also fill in the scratches, while you are polishing the surface.